-Since oral cancer is diagnosed at later stages, it result in low treatment outcomes.
+Since oral cancer is diagnosed at later stages, it results in low treatment outcomes.
 Rural areas in middle- and low-income countries also have inadequate access to trained providers and limited health services.
-As a result, delay has also been largely associated with advanced stages of oral cancer.
+As a result, the consequences of delaying oral cancer diagnosis at an early stage has also been largely associated with advanced stages of oral cancer.

-Earlier detection of oral cancer can decrease the death ration to some extent.
-R&D plays an important role for the same.
+Earlier detection of oral cancer can decrease death ration to some extent.
+R&D plays an important role in the same.